waggle-sensor/plugin-lorawan-example/README.md

 - WallClock('1day')
 ```

-Once the job is scheduled, the node will publish values under the measurement 'lorawan.example.livestock.counter' to the beehive.
+Once the job is scheduled, the node will publish values under the measurement 'lorawan.example.livestock.counter'.

 # Arguments